Body

 To receive payment for services rendered, product(s) sold, and venue rental, the vendor will be required to send a PDF invoice to StudentOrgFinanceCenter@illinois.edu to the specifications below:

-• Invoices must include the Name of Vendor (dept), Vendor’s Complete CFOAP, Name of Student Org, a detailed list of items provided (item, quantity, price/item, amount, total), and an invoice number.
+• Invoices must include the Name of the Vendor (department), the Vendor’s Complete CFOAP, the Name of the Student organization, a detailed list of the items provided (item, quantity, price/item, amount, total), and an invoice number.

 • Invoices must be submitted within 30 days of the date of services provided.